asherbolotski/BlueBannerBot/README.md

 You can ask technical questions about specific components, rules, or programming libraries.
 For example:

-- *How do I wire a Talon FX motor controller?*
+- *What voltage does a CanCoder require?*
 - *What is the maximum height for a robot this season?*
-- *Can you show me an example of how to use PID control in WPILib?*
+- *Can you show me an example of a default command for a Talon motor whose direction and speed is controlled by a joystick?*
 - *What's the difference between a NEO and a Falcon 500?*

 ---